Department of Curriculum and Instruction

 Credit arranged.
 Credits earned in this course will not be accepted toward graduate degree programs.
 Professional development and enrichment.
 Additional projects/assignments required for graduate credit.

 Teaching and training strategies for database applications.
-Includes database management principles and methods of information retrieval, processing, storage and distribution.
-Advanced project required for graduate credit.
+Includes database management principles and methods of information retrieval, processing, storage, and distribution.
+Additional work required for graduate credit.

 Institute for the preparation of the next generation of Idaho's leaders in professional-technical education.